End User Subscription Agreement for U.S. Government Customers

 7.1 Agreement Term.
 This Agreement shall continue in effect for the Subscription Term.

 7.3 Termination for Material Breach.
 Either party may terminate this Agreement and any Order: (i) if the other party is in material breach of any of the terms and conditions of this Agreement and does not cure such material breach within thirty (30) days of receiving notice; or (ii) if the other party becomes the subject of a petition in bankruptcy or any proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
-Notwithstanding the foregoing, U.S. government customers may terminate this Agreement for uncured breach or convenience in accordance with the applicable FAR provisions.
 If Zscaler believes that Customer is in breach of the Agreement, Zscaler will pursue its rights under the Contract Disputes Act or other applicable Federal statute while continuing performance.

 7.4 Effect of Termination.
-The following provisions shall survive the termination of this Agreement and all Orders: Section 3 (Payment), Section 4 (Intellectual Property; Restrictions; and Guidelines), Section 5.7 (Disclaimer of Warranties), Section 6 (Confidential Information), Section 7.4 (Effect of Termination), Section 8 (Indemnity), Section 9 (Limitation of Liability), Section 10 (Data Protection and Privacy), Section 11 (Export Control, Anti-Corruption, and Commercial Item Software), and Section 12 (General Provisions).
+The following provisions shall survive the termination of this Agreement and all Orders: Section 3 (Payment), Section 4 (Subscription Rights; Intellectual Property RIghts; Restrictions; and Guidelines), Section 5.7 (Disclaimer of Warranties), Section 6 (Confidential Information), Section 7.4 (Effect of Termination), Section 8 (Indemnity), Section 9 (Limitation of Liability), Section 10 (Export Compliance and FOIA), and Section 11 (General Provisions).

 8.1 Zscaler Indemnity.
-Zscaler will, subject to Section 9 (Limitation of Liability), indemnify and hold Customer harmless, from and against any claim against Customer by reason of Customer’s use of the Products as permitted hereunder, brought by a third party alleging that the Products or Zscaler Materials infringe or misappropriate a third party’s valid United States, European Union, or United Kingdom patent, copyright, trademark or trade secret.
+Zscaler will, subject to Section 9 (Limitation of Liability), indemnify Customer, from and against any claim against Customer by reason of Customer’s use of the Products as permitted hereunder, brought by a third party alleging that the Products or Zscaler Materials infringe or misappropriate that third party’s valid United States patent, copyright, trademark or trade secret.
 Zscaler shall, at its expense, defend such claim and pay damages finally awarded against Customer in connection therewith, including the reasonable fees and expenses of the attorneys engaged by Zscaler for such defense.
 If the Products, or parts thereof, become, or in Zscaler’s opinion may become, the subject of an infringement claim, Zscaler may, at its option: (a) procure for Customer the right to continue using the Products as set forth herein; (b) replace or modify the Products to make it non-infringing, provided that such replacement or modification does not compromise Zscaler’s obligations under this Agreement; or (c) if options (a) or (b) are not commercially and reasonably practicable as determined by Zscaler, terminate this Agreement and the applicable Order and refund Customer, on a pro-rated basis, any pre-paid Fees for the corresponding unused portion of the Subscription Term.
-Zscaler will have no liability or obligation under this Section with respect to any claim if such claim is caused in whole or in part by: (i) Customer’s use of a Product not in accordance with the Documentation; (ii) modification of a Product by anyone other than Zscaler; or (iii) the combination, operation, or use of any Product with other hardware or software not provided by Zscaler where the Products would not by itself be infringing.
+Zscaler will have no liability or obligation under this Section with respect to any claim if such claim is caused in whole or in part by: (i) Customer’s use of a Product not in accordance with the Documentation; (ii) modification of a Product by anyone other than Zscaler; or (iii) the combination, operation, or use of any Product with other hardware or software not provided by Zscaler where the Product would not by itself be infringing absent such combination, operation, or use.
 THIS SECTION 8.1 STATES ZSCALER’S ENTIRE LIABILITY AND CUSTOMER’S SOLE REMEDY WITH RESPECT TO ANY INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS BY THE PRODUCTS OR ZSCALER MATERIALS.

 8.2 Indemnity Procedure.
 The indemnification obligations in this Section shall be subject to the indemnified party: (i) promptly notifying the indemnifying party in writing upon receiving notice of any threat or claim of such action; (ii) giving the indemnifying party exclusive control and authority over the defense and/or settlement of such claim (provided any such settlement unconditionally releases the indemnified party of all liability); and (iii) providing reasonable assistance requested by the indemnifying party, at the indemnifying party’s expense.